Home

 ANSWER:

-Fogging is a condition whereby light contaminates exposed or unexposed film causing the film to have a "foggy appearance".
+Fogging is a condition whereby light contaminates exposed or unexposed film causing the developed film to have a "foggy appearance".
 This can happen when changing film rolls in sunlight or otherwise exposing the film to unnecessary light.
-Use a changing bag or at least, change film in a shaded area and run at least a few feet of film before shooting.
+Use a changing bag or at least, change film in a shaded area and run at least a foot or two of film before shooting.

 PROBLEM: